 *C15.05.
-Disciplinary actions may be reconsidered and revoked by the Congregation Council upon receipt of a) evidence that injustice has been done or b) evidence of repentance and amendment.
+By the vote of at least two-thirds of the members of the discipline hearing panel who are present and voting, one of the following disciplinary sanctions can be imposed:

+a. suspension from the privileges of congregation membership for a designated period of time;

+b. suspension from the privileges of congregation membership until the pastor and Congregation Council receive evidence, satisfactory to them, of repentance and amendment of life;

+c. termination of membership in this congregation; or

+d. termination of membership in this congregation and exclusion from the church property and from all congregation activities.

 *C15.06.
-For disciplinary actions in this congregation, “due process” shall be observed as specified in 20.41.04. in the Constitution, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.
+The written decision of the discipline hearing panel shall be sent to the vice president of the synod, the accused member(s), and the Congregation Council as required by the Constitution, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.
+The decision of the discipline hearing panel shall be implemented by the Congregation Council and recorded in the minutes of the next council meeting.

 *C15.07.
-No member of a congregation shall be subject to discipline for offenses that the Congregation Council has previously heard and decided, unless so ordered by the Synod Council after an appeal.
+No member of this congregation shall be subject to discipline a second time for offenses that a discipline hearing panel has heard previously and decided pursuant to this chapter.

 *C15.10.
 Adjudication

 *C15.11.
-When there is disagreement among factions within this congregation on a substantive issue that cannot be resolved by the parties, members of this congregation shall have access to the synodical bishop for consultation after informing the chair of the Congregation Council of their intent.
-If the consultation fails to resolve the issue(s), the Consultation Committee of the synod shall consider the matter.
-If the Consultation Committee of the synod shall fail to resolve the issue(s), the matter shall be referred to the Synod Council, whose decision shall be final.
+When there is disagreement between or among factions within this congregation on a substantive issue which cannot be resolved by the parties, members of this congregation may petition the synod bishop for consultation after informing the president of this congregation of their intent to do so.
+The synod bishop shall seek a timely resolution of the dispute.
+If the issue relates directly to the pastor, the bishop may begin the process in †S14.18.d.
+In all other matters, if the bishop’s consultation fails to resolve the issue, the bishop shall refer the matter to the Consultation Committee of the synod, which shall undertake efforts to find an appropriate solution.
+If the Consultation Committee’s efforts fail to resolve the dispute, the entire matter shall be referred to the Synod Council for adjudication by whatever process the Council deems necessary.
+The Synod Council’s decision shall be final.

 CHAPTER 16.
-BYLAWS

-*C 16.01 This congregation may adopt bylaws.
-No bylaw may conflict with this constitution.

-*C 16.02 Bylaws may be adopted or amended at any legally called meeting of this congregation with a quorum present by a majority vote of those voting members present and voting.

-*C 16.03 Changes to the bylaws may be proposed by any voting member provided, that such additions or amendments be submitted in writing to the Congregation Council at least 60 days before a regular or special Congregation Meeting called for that purpose.
-The Congregation Council shall notify the congregation’s members by mail of the proposal with the council’s recommendations at least 30 days in advance of the Congregation Meeting.

-*C 16.04 Approved changes to the bylaws shall be sent by the secretary of this congregation to the synod.

-CHAPTER 17.
 AMENDMENTS

-*C17.01.
-Those sections of this constitution that are not required, in accord with the Model Constitution for Congregations of the Evangelical Lutheran Church in America, may be amended in the following manner.
+*C16.01.
+Unless provision *C16.04 is applicable, those sections of this constitution that are not required, in accord with the Model Constitution for Congregations of the Evangelical Lutheran Church in America, may be amended in the following manner.
 Amendments may be proposed by at least 10 voting members or by the Congregation Council.
 Proposals must be filed in writing with the Congregation Council 60 days before formal consideration by this congregation at a regular or special Congregation Meeting called for that purpose.
-The Congregation Council shall notify the congregation’s members by mail of the proposal together with the council’s recommendations at least 30 days in advance of the meeting.
+The Congregation Council shall notify this congregation’s members of the proposal together with the council’s recommendations at least 30 days in advance of the meeting.
+Notification may take place by mail or electronic means, as permitted by state law.

-*C17.02.
-An amendment to this constitution, proposed under *C17.01, shall:
+*C16.02.
+An amendment to this constitution, proposed under *C16.01, shall:

-a. be approved at a legally called Congregation Meeting according to this constitution by a majority vote of those present and voting;
+a. be approved at any legally called meeting of this congregation by a majority vote of those voting members present and voting;

-b. be ratified without change at the next annual meeting by a two-thirds majority vote of those present and voting; and
+b. be ratified without change at the next regular meeting of this congregation held pursuant to C10.01. by a two-thirds vote of those voting members present and voting; and

 c. have the effective date included in the resolution and, if passed, noted in the constitution.
-(Such an effective date must be stated in relation to the requirements of *C17.03. to allow time for synodical review of the amendment.)
+(Such an effective date must be stated in relation to the requirements of *C16.03. to allow time for synodical review of the amendment.)